team4kira/Deploying-FortiGate-VM-on-Linux-with-KVM-QEMU-and-virt-manager/README.md

 ------------------------------------------------
  default   active   yes         yes

-The network commonly uses the 192.168.122.0/24 range, but do not assume a specific IP address for the FortiGate VM.
-Confirm its actual address after configuration.
-4. Extract the FortiGate Image
-Create a folder for the VM image: mkdir -p ~/VirtualMachines/FortiGate cd ~/VirtualMachines/FortiGate

-Extract the downloaded archive: unzip FGT_VM64_KVM-v<version>-FORTINET.out.kvm.zip

-The archive should extract this file: fortios.qcow2

-Optional: store the disk in libvirt's image directory sudo mkdir -p /var/lib/libvirt/images/FortiGate sudo cp fortios.qcow2 /var/lib/libvirt/images/FortiGate/fortios.qcow2

-Use the copied image in virt-manager.
-If virt-manager reports a permissions problem, use the storage-pool browser in virt-manager to add the image rather than applying arbitrary ownership or permission changes.
-5. Create the FortiGate VM
-1. Open Virtual Machine Manager (virt-manager).
-2. Confirm that the connection is QEMU/KVM - localhost.
-3. Click Create a new virtual machine.
-4. Select Import existing disk image.
-5. Browse to and select fortios.qcow2.
-6. Select a generic Linux operating-system profile, such as Generic Linux 2022 or the nearest generic option.
-7. Set the VM resources:
-o	Memory:2048 MiB
-o	CPUs:1
-8. Set a descriptive VM name, for example:
-9. FortiGate-VM

-10. Select Customize configuration before install.
-11. Click Finish.
-The permanent evaluation license is intentionally resource-limited.
-Keep the VM at 1 vCPU and 2 GB RAM or less.
-6. Configure the VM Before First Boot
-In the customization window, verify the following settings before starting the VM.
-Virtual disk
-·	Source: fortios.qcow2
-·	Disk format: qcow2
-·	Disk bus: VirtIO, where available
-·	Boot order: the FortiGate disk must be the first boot device Network adapter
-·	Network source: Virtual network default: NAT
-·	Device model: VirtIO
-·	Link state: connected / active
-Use only one network adapter initially.
-FortiGate recognizes it as port1.
-Firmware
-·	Start with default BIOS/legacy firmware.
-·	If the VM does not boot, confirm that the virtual disk is first in boot order and try BIOS/legacy firmware instead of UEFI.
-Click Apply if that button appears, then click Begin Installation or Run.
-7. First Console Login
-Wait for the console prompt:
+[!IMPORTANT]

+Use Virtual network default: NAT for the first FortiGate NIC.
+Do not use a bridge to the physical LAN during the initial deployment.
+Prepare the VM disk
+Create a local working directory: mkdir -p ~/VirtualMachines/FortiGate cd ~/VirtualMachines/FortiGate

+Extract the downloaded image:
+unzip FGT_VM64_KVM-v<version>-FORTINET.out.kvm.zip

+Confirm the deployment disk exists: ls -lh fortios.qcow2

+Optional: copy it to the default libvirt image path: sudo mkdir -p /var/lib/libvirt/images/FortiGate sudo cp fortios.qcow2 /var/lib/libvirt/images/FortiGate/fortios.qcow2

+If the disk cannot be selected or opened in virt-manager, add the location as a libvirt storage pool instead of applying broad permission changes.
+Create the FortiGate VM
+1. Open Virtual Machine Manager:
+2.	virt-manager

+3. Confirm the connection is QEMU/KVM - localhost.
+4. Select Create a new virtual machine.
+5. Choose Import existing disk image.
+6. Browse to and select fortios.qcow2.
+7. Choose Generic Linux or the closest generic Linux version in the OS selector.
+8. Allocate:
+9. Memory: 2048 MiB
+CPUs:   1

+10. Name the VM:
+11. FortiGate-VM

+12. Select Customize configuration before install.
+13. Click Finish.
+Verify settings before boot
+Device	Required setting
+Virtual disk	fortios.qcow2, QCOW2 format, VirtIO bus where available First NIC	Virtual network default: NAT
+NIC model	VirtIO
+Boot disk	FortiGate QCOW2 disk first in boot order Firmware	Begin with BIOS/legacy firmware if UEFI causes boot problems VM resources	1 vCPU and 2048 MiB RAM

+Start the VM after verifying the configuration.
+First boot and console setup
+At the console prompt:
 FortiGate-VM64-KVM login:

-Log in using:
+Use the default credentials:
 Username: admin
 Password: [leave blank and press Enter]

-The initial admin password is blank.
-FortiOS then requires creation of a new administrator password.
-Password characters are not displayed in the console.
-No dots or asterisks is normal.
+FortiOS prompts you to create a password immediately.
+Password characters are not displayed in the console; this is expected.
-When login succeeds, the CLI prompt appears similar to:
-FortiGate-VM64-KVM #

-8. Configure port1 for NAT and GUI Access
+Configure port1
-Configure the initial interface to request an address through DHCP from the libvirt NAT network and permit management access: config system interface
+Configure port1 to request a DHCP address from the libvirt NAT network and permit local management access: config system interface
     edit port1
         set mode dhcp